fomightez/sequencework/Extract_from_FASTA/README.md

 # Extracting sequences from a FASTA file

-Repo for my computational resources dealing with extracting sequence information from FASTA-formatted sequence files.
+Repo for my computational resources dealing with extracting sequence from FASTA-formatted sequence files.
+If you need to gather some details or other information related to the sequences, you should probably look into my ['Sequencework/Extract_Details_or_Annotation' code repository](https://github.com/fomightez/sequencework/tree/master/Extract_Details_or_Annotation/).

 ## My scripts